-As of September 2013, CEPF has funded three cohorts of grantees for a total of 21 grantees.
+As of September 2015, CEPF has funded five cohorts of grantees:

 Cohort Three Grantees

 In September 2015, CEPF made its fifth round of grant awards.
 The grants support nine organizations promoting Deeper Learning through education policy reform and policy implementation in California.
 A total of $3.60 million was awarded.

 CEPF's Fifth Cohort of Grantees Includes:

 The California Collaborative on District Reform convenes district leaders and other practitioners, state policymakers, researchers, and funders in ongoing dialogue, collective problem solving, and action, to improve instruction and student learning across California, especially for the state’s most underserved children.
 An initiative of the American Institutes for Research (AIR), the Collaborative brings its practitioners and other members into the state and local policy arenas to identify problems of practice and policy, enact solutions to those problems, and implement the solutions effectively.
 The Collaborative’s 38 members include superintendents from nine of the state’s districts (Fresno, Garden Grove, Long Beach, Los Angeles, Oakland, Sacramento, San Francisco, San Jose, and Sanger); key state policy makers (including the current president of the State Board of Education and representatives from the California Department of Education), prominent researchers with expertise in both district- and state-level policy and reform, and support providers, advocates and foundation leaders working to improve education opportunities and outcomes in the state.
 The Collaborative’s two main goals have remained consistent since its inception nine years ago: building capacity to improve policy and practice; and influencing state and local action.